Do the benefits of almonds make it the healthiest nut ever?

 High blood pressure is one of the main reasons people have strokes and heart attacks.

-Almonds can be a lifesaver here since men between the ages of 20 and 70 were able to improve blood flow in their arteries and significantly lower their systolic blood pressure by simply eating 50g almonds/day for just four weeks[*].
+Almonds can be a lifesaver here since men between the ages of 20 and 70 were able to improve blood flow in their arteries and significantly lower their systolic blood pressure by simply eating 50g almonds per day for just four weeks[*].

 This may be because almonds contain almost 20% of your RDI of magnesium[*].

-Researchers discovered people with high blood pressure in one study were also deficient in magnesium, and magnesium deficiencies can lead to high blood pressure[*].
+In one study, researchers discovered that people with high blood pressure were also deficient in magnesium, and magnesium deficiencies can lead to high blood pressure[*].

 When they started supplementing with magnesium, participants significantly lowered both systolic and diastolic blood pressure[*].